 JACKBOYS 2 Album Breakdown: Who Shines?

-Expectations for JACKBOYS 2 were perhaps too high after the impactful JACKBOYS 1.
-Despite more songs, the sequel simply lacks the “wow” factor of its predecessor.
-JACKBOYS 1 gave us an exciting early look at the Cactus Jack roster, even hinting at Travis and Don becoming a new dynamic duo.
+When JACKBOYS 2 dropped, expectations were understandably high after the impact of the original JACKBOYS.
+Despite offering more songs, the sequel lacks the same “wow” factor that made the first project feel exciting.
+JACKBOYS gave listeners an early, energized look at the Cactus Jack roster and even hinted at Travis Scott and Don Toliver forming a new dynamic duo.

 Standout Tracks